 Putting together a brand style guide is the first thing I do with my 1:1 clients.
 Not only is it good for them, but it makes my job a lot easier.
 When I have neglected this on projects, I find I end up doing exponentially more revisions on that project — in other words, it takes me more tries to get it right, because I have to start from zero, instead of starting with a clear understanding of the brand.

 Depending on how well developed your brand is, you may be able to put together your own brand voice guidelines in a single sitting.
-Just download my “Codebook” template and fill it out with what you already know about your brand.
 You may need to take some time to collect things in a central location, but that’s a job you only have to tackle once.

 If your brand is a little less well defined, you may have to do a little more digging and analysis before you can confidently spell out your brand voice guidelines.
 That’s what I designed the Voice Identification Process to be: interrogation, analysis to discover your brand voice, and then the Codebook document to apply it with your team.